 Surgical Scars

-A saline implant is very superior to Silicone implant when it comes to scarring.
-Silicone implants are inserted into the body in the full form of a gel in them, while Saline implants are first inserted and then filled with saline water.
-Therefore, the incision size for both the implants differs and so does scarring.
+A saline implant is very superior to a Silicone implant when it comes to scarring.
+Silicone implants are inserted into the body in the full form of a gel in, while Saline implants are first inserted and then filled with saline water.
+Therefore, the incision size for both implants differs and so does scarring.

 The Shape Does Matter

 There are generally two breast implant shapes: Round and Tear Drop.
-While making a choice of the implant, it is essential to consider the shape of the implant carefully.
-Both the shapes have their significances and preference rate.
+While choosing the implant, it is essential to consider the shape of the implant carefully.
+Both the shapes have their significance and preference rate.

-Round shaped is the traditional breast implant design and still remains to have an overwhelming response of women undergoing routine breast augmentation procedure.
+Round shape is the traditional breast implant design and remains to have an overwhelming response from women undergoing routine breast augmentation procedures.
 The major advantage of round shape implant is that in this case a smooth and soft implant shell can be used.
-Moreover, round implant tends to be more fluid in the breasts and stays the same when lying flat.
+Moreover, a round implant tends to be more fluid in the breasts and stays the same when lying flat.

-Teardrop shaped Silicone implants became available only in 2012.
-These implants are created for maintaining the shape and often known as “form stable” implants.
+Teardrop-shaped Silicone implants became available only in 2012.
+These implants are created to maintain the shape and are often known as “form stable” implants.
 The silicone gel used in these is generally thicker than traditional Silicone round implants.
-Some in these are designed as tall oval or wide ovals.
-Teardrop Silicone implants is an excellent choice for women considering breast augmentation for aesthetic enhancement.
+Some of these are designed as tall ovals or wide ovals.
+Teardrop Silicone implants are an excellent choice for women considering breast augmentation for aesthetic enhancement.

 Disclaimer: All images are provided by the author.